yang-infra/yangkit/README.md

 ### Credits

-This project incorporates code from the YDK-GEN Repository (https://github.com/CiscoDevNet/ydk-gen/tree/0.8.6.4), developed and maintained by the YDK Team.
+This project incorporates code from the [YDK-GEN Repository](https://github.com/CiscoDevNet/ydk-gen/tree/0.8.6.4), developed and maintained by the YDK Team.

 We extend our sincere appreciation to the YDK Team for their exceptional work on the YDK Project.
 Their dedication and expertise have significantly enriched our project.